toonwuka04/MemeMaestro-DiscordBot/README.md

 → Expectations/Goals: Finish goal of implementing Dalle API, finishing goal of returning poll to user.
 → Potential future work: Deploying our Memebot to the public → Improvements: Creation of a Web UI that allows users to interact with the bot via website (kinda like a gaming format)

+## Response to TA Feedback
+*how do you plan to incorporate "sound"?
+Based on this sentence, The user can call the bot using a token, for example, $meme, and the meme-bot will generate an auditory response using a popular meme sound. , it seems DALLE supports this.
+If it does not, do you have other ways to generate sound?

+- We will use a folder and hold 10-15 pre-recorded meme audios from different free audio websites

+*will you incorporate any moderation features to prevent inappropriate content or misused of the bot, if used in public?

+- We think this could be an added security measure if our project was to go public, at the moment we think the project will be private.

+*can you design your architecture so that it supports multiple sources aside from Reddit or discord?

+- I think this would be a good future edit to make.
+As for right now we'd like to make sure our program works with Discord's bot architecture and possibly move forward with other platforms if we go public.